 h) The STA is not a mesh STA and the Address 3 field of the Probe Request frame does not contain a wildcard BSSID and one of the following criteria is met:

-1) The STA is not a member of a multiple BSSID set, and the Address 3 field of the Probe Request frame does not match the BSSID of the STA’s BSS.
+1) The STA is not a member of a multiple BSSID set and is not affiliated with an MLD (#CID 6268), and the Address 3 field of the Probe Request frame does not match the BSSID of the STA’s BSS.

-2) The STA is a member of a multiple BSSID set, and the Address 3 field of the Probe Request frame does not match the BSSID of any of the BSSs in the multiple BSSID set.
+2) The STA is a member of a multiple BSSID set and is not affiliated with an MLD (#CID 6268), and the Address 3 field of the Probe Request frame does not match the BSSID of any of the BSSs in the multiple BSSID set.

+3) The STA is not a member of a multiple BSSID set and is affiliated with an MLD, and the Address 3 field of the Probe Request frame does not match the BSSID of any of the BSSs in the MLD. (#CID 6268)

+4) The STA is a member of a multiple BSSID set and is affiliated with an MLD, and the Address 3 field of the Probe Request frame does not match the BSSID of any of the BSSs in the MLD and the BSSID of any of the BSSs in the multiple BSSID set. (#CID 6268)